operating-systems io

 No Buffering

-The process waits for the IO to complete directly in the user memory.
+Process waits for IO to complete directly in user memory.
 Inefficient for slow devices.

 Single Buffering